sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/authentication/openid-connect.md

 Test the Authentication
 -----------------------

-We'll use the browser to access the `oidc-app` Application.
+We'll use the browser to access the `oidc-app` Service.
 The URL is `https://oidc.httpbin.org:9080/v1/anything` in our case.

 Before doing that, please make sure you set the DNS resolution for `odic-app.httpbin.org` to your Apache APISIX instance (e.g., change the `/etc/hosts` file).